naser9878/Parking-Ui/README.md

 A default value.

 ###### ``label`` (string)
-Query params will be editable in RESTool UI.
+Query params will be editable in Parking-Ui .
 This is the label the user will see in the form.

 ###### ``type`` (string)
 In order to render the query params form, we allow you to add the "type" field where you could define the type of the field.